Practical ways to get more parents to volunteer.

 Have Designated Jobs that Make Volunteering Easy

 Make it easy for new volunteers to plug in by having preassigned jobs that are interesting and diverse.
-It’s one thing to think of things as you go; this is what’s known as crisis management.
-However identifying useful jobs before they’re actually filled will make your group stronger and more efficient.
-Then you’ll be able to fill these jobs based on previous volunteer experience and interest.
+It’s one thing to think of as you go; this is known as crisis management.
+However, identifying good jobs before they’re filled will make your group more robust and efficient.
+Then you can fill these jobs based on previous volunteer experience and interest.

 Examples of jobs that can be created are:

 - Event Coordinator: Planning and setting up events like teacher lunches.

 - Classroom Helper: Works with teachers to create odd jobs like making copies or working with students on their multiplication tables.

 - Social Media Specialist: In charge of posting pictures from previous activities and promoting events and service opportunities on your PTA Facebook page.

 - Community Service Coordinator: Organize a toy, clothes, or food donation campaign.

 - Student Awards Organizer: Coordinates and creates awards and fun activities for academic, character, and attendance achievement.